ibm-cloud-docs/cloud-databases/ha-dr.md

 This document covers all the {{site.data.keyword.cloud}} Databases, which include {{site.data.keyword.databases-for-cassandra}}, {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-enterprisedb}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, {{site.data.keyword.messages-for-rabbitmq}}, and {{site.data.keyword.databases-for-mysql}}.
 {: .note}

-{{site.data.keyword.cloud}} Databases instances are deployed in either a multi-zone region (for example, Dallas, Frankfurt, London, Sydney, Tokyo, and Washington), or a single zone region (for example, Seoul, and Chennai).
+{{site.data.keyword.cloud}} Databases instances are deployed in either a multi-zone region (for example, Dallas, Frankfurt, London, Sydney, Tokyo, and Washington), or a single-campus multizone region (for example, Seoul, and Chennai).
 Each instance is deployed in a highly available configuration; that is, data is replicated by each database onto one or more servers making the data highly available during normal operations.

 - In multi-zone regions, database members are distributed across different data centers, or zones.
-- In single-zone regions, database members are distributed across different hosts.
+- In single-campus multizone regions, database members are distributed across different hosts.

-If a single zone failure in a multi-zone region or a hardware failure in any region occurs, your data is still accessible as it is replicated onto other fully functioning database servers.
+If a single-campus multizone region failure in a multi-zone region or a hardware failure in any region occurs, your data is still accessible as it is replicated onto other fully functioning database servers.
 Such issues are addressed by {{site.data.keyword.cloud}} Specialists in place.

 You can consult your {{site.data.keyword.databases-for}} documentation for more details on how your specific database replicates data among each of its members.

 In addition to the high-availability configuration, for deployments in IBM Cloud Multi-Zone Regions, your data is snapshotted and backed up daily by the {{site.data.keyword.cloud}} Databases platform and stored in [cross-region Cloud Object Storage buckets](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo).
-For most IBM Cloud Single-Zone Regions, your data is backed up locally in [Single Zone Cloud Object Storage buckets](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-zonee).
+For most IBM Cloud single-campus multizone regions, your data is backed up locally in [Single-campus multizone region Cloud Object Storage buckets](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-zonee).

 If a complete region failure occurs, the database servers in the region might not be accessible, but the backup data remains available.
 You can initiate a restore from these backups into an available region from the service management console.
 Consult your {{site.data.keyword.databases-for}} backups page for more details.